Floras (HCS-16) · Part 1

 pnpm dlx hedera-cli topic:info --topic <ctopic>

-Each Petal should submit a flora_join_request to the communication topic.
-When enough members vote, finalize with buildHcs16FloraJoinAcceptedTx.
-The SDK exposes helpers for building the join request, vote, and acceptance transactions.
+Each Petal should complete an HCS-10 handshake first, then submit a flora_join_request to the communication topic.
+When enough members vote, finalize with flora_join_accepted.
+The SDK exposes helpers for these steps.
 Typical flow:

 - Petal D sends